pofesk0/DuressUltimate/README.md

 The wipe is performed by setting an attempts limit.
 There is also an upper ceiling, you can set it from 1 to 5.

-Requirements: The length for the wipe must differ from the length of the main password.
+Requirements: Your screen lock type — password.
+You must not have other unlocking methods, in particular biometrics and trust agents must be disabled.
+The length for the wipe must differ from the length of the main password.
 An incorrect attempt is counted only if more than 4 characters are entered.

 Requested permissions:
 Device Admin, Accessibility permissions